 We now study the influence of the parameters on the width of the pure flow internalization area.\\

-We plot in Figure \ref{opt_rate_psi_PA} the optimal execution rate of the market maker as a function of their inventory, when execution cost parameter $\phi$ is set to $0.3\ \textrm{bps}$.
-We see that increasing $\phi$ leads to a wider pure flow internalization area: the market maker is less inclined to pay for immediate hedging and waits for their inventory to reach a higher level of risk to start trading externally in the liquidity pool.\\
+We plot in Figure~\ref{opt_rate_psi_PA} the optimal execution rate of the dealer as a function of their inventory, when the execution cost parameter $\phi$ is set to $0.3\ \textrm{bps}$.
+We see that increasing $\phi$ leads to a wider pure flow internalization area: the dealer is less inclined to pay for immediate hedging and waits for their inventory to reach a higher level of risk to start trading externally in the liquidity pool.\\

-We plot in Figure \ref{opt_rate_k_PA} the optimal execution rate of the market maker as a function of their inventory, when the permanent market impact parameter $k$ is set to $0.01\ \textrm{bps} \cdot \textrm{M\$}^{-1}$.
-We see that increasing $k$ leads to a wider pure flow internalization area: the market maker is less inclined to impact the market, and waits for their inventory to reach a higher level of risk to start trading externally in the liquidity pool.\\
+We plot in Figure~\ref{opt_rate_k_PA} the optimal execution rate of the dealer as a function of their inventory, when the permanent market impact parameter $k$ is set to $0.01\ \textrm{bps} \cdot \textrm{M\$}^{-1}$.
+We see that increasing $k$ leads to a wider pure flow internalization area: the dealer is less inclined to impact the market, and waits for their inventory to reach a higher level of risk to start trading externally in the liquidity pool.\\